 Graduate Research Students may become members of the University Club in Mansfield Road, and participate in the range of sporting activities provided by the University.

 10. What arrangements are in place for pastoral and welfare support?

 Within the Department, your Supervisor(s), Director of Graduate Studies, Staff of the Materials Graduate Studies Office and your Departmental Advisor are all available to offer support.
 Through its weekly coffee event the Joint Consultative Committee for Graduates (JCCG) provides an informal forum for discussion and guidance.
-The JCCG also provides a channel through which graduate students’ views and concerns can be brought to the attention of the Department of Materials Academic Committee.
+The JCCG also provides a channel through which graduate students’ views and concerns can be brought to the attention of the Materials Graduate Studies Committee.

 There is an extensive framework of support for graduates within each college.
 Your college will allocate to you a College Advisor from among its Senior Members, usually in a cognate subject, who normally will arrange to see you from time to time and whom you may contact for additional advice and support on academic and other matters.
 In college you may also approach the Tutor for Graduates and/or the Senior Tutor for advice.
 The Tutor for Graduates is a fellow of the college with particular responsibility for the interests and welfare of graduate students.
 In some colleges, the Senior Tutor will also have the role of Tutor for Graduates.
 Each college will also have other named individuals who can offer individual advice.